-Japanese often drinks vinegar instead of lemon juice.
+Japanese often uses vinegar instead of lemon.

 Japanese assumes that drinking vinegar makes their body softer.
 Is that true?!

-I cannot talk about Japanese cuisine without soy sauce.
-The taste of soy sauce has strong and light.
+Indeed the taste of soy sauce has strong and light.

-Light soy sauce has a stronger saltiness than thick colour.
 So we often use for stewed dishes.

 Miso is a traditional seasoning in the form of a paste, with a smooth to chunky texture.
 It is made by fermented soy beans boiled with salt and malts.

 I introduce it’s kinds here.